Putin makes surprise visit to occupied Mariupol

 "Very much.
 It's a little piece of heaven that we have here now," a woman replied, clasping her hands and thanking Putin for "the victory".

-Khusnullin told Putin that local residents had been “actively” returning to the city, which has been all but flatted in the Russian assault.
+Khusnullin told Putin that local residents had been “actively” returning to the city, which has been all but flattened in the Russian assault.
 Mariupol had around half a million residents before the war, but even Russian authorities admit that it will have to be almost entirely rebuilt.

 Kyiv lashes out